John Hughes (filmmaker)

-John Wilden Hughes Jr. (February 18, 1950 – August 6, 2009) was an American filmmaker.
-Hughes began his career in 1970 as an author of humorous essays and stories for the National Lampoon magazine.
-He went on to Hollywood to write, produce and sometimes direct some of the most successful live-action comedy films of the 1980s and 1990s such as National Lampoon's Vacation; Mr. Mom; Sixteen Candles; Weird Science; The Breakfast Club; Ferris Bueller's Day Off; Pretty in Pink; Some Kind of Wonderful; Planes, Trains and Automobiles; She's Having a Baby; The Great Outdoors; Uncle Buck; Home Alone; Dutch; Beethoven (co-written under the pseudonym Edmond Dantès); Dennis the Menace; and Baby's Day Out.
+John Wilden Hughes Jr. (February 18, 1950 – August 6, 2009) was an American director, producer, and screenwriter.
+He is best known for writing, producing, and directing such films as Sixteen Candles, The Breakfast Club, Weird Science, Ferris Bueller's Day Off, Planes, Trains and Automobiles, and Uncle Buck, and writing Pretty in Pink and Home Alone.

-Most of Hughes's work is set in the Chicago metropolitan area.
-He is best known for his coming-of-age teen comedy films with honest depictions of suburban teenage life.
-Many of his most enduring characters from these years were written for Molly Ringwald, who was Hughes's muse.

-While out on a walk one morning in New York in the summer of 2009, Hughes suffered a fatal heart attack.
-His legacy after his death was honored by many, including at the 82nd Academy Awards by actors with whom he had worked such as Ringwald, Matthew Broderick, Anthony Michael Hall, Chevy Chase, and Macaulay Culkin, among others.
-Actors whose careers Hughes helped launch include Michael Keaton, Hall, Bill Paxton, Broderick, Culkin, and members of the Brat Pack group.
+Most of Hughes' works were set in Chicago.
+His films often combine slapstick comedy with heartfelt moments.
+Actors whose careers Hughes helped launch include John Candy, Molly Ringwald, Matthew Broderick, Anthony Michael Hall, and Macaulay Culkin.
+Hughes has since been considered an icon defining the 1980s with his coming-of-age stories, capturing the teenage experience and shaping the teen movie genre.

-Early life
+Early life and education

-Hughes was born on February 18, 1950, in Lansing, Michigan, to Marion Crawford, who volunteered in charity work, and John Hughes Sr., who worked in sales.
+Hughes was born on February 18, 1950, in Lansing, Michigan, to Marion Crawford, who volunteered in charity work, and John Wilden Hughes, who worked in sales.
 He was the only boy, and had three sisters.
-He spent the first twelve years of his life in Grosse Pointe, Michigan, where he was a fan of Detroit Red Wings #9 Gordie Howe.
-Hughes described himself as "kind of quiet" as a kid.
+He spent the first twelve years of his life in Grosse Pointe, Michigan, where he was a fan of Detroit Red Wings right winger Gordie Howe.
+One of Howe's #9 jerseys, sent by Howe himself, was later prominently featured in Hughes' 1986 film Ferris Bueller's Day Off.
+Hughes described himself as "kind of quiet":

-In 1963, Hughes's family moved to Northbrook, Illinois, a suburb of Chicago.
+In 1963, Hughes' family moved to Northbrook, Illinois, a suburb of Chicago.
 There, his father found work selling roofing materials.
 Hughes attended Grove Middle School, later going on to Glenbrook North High School, which gave him inspiration for the films that eventually made his reputation.
 He met Nancy Ludwig, a cheerleader and his future wife, in high school.
-As a teenager, Hughes found movies as an escape.
+As a teenager, Hughes turned to movies as an escape.
 According to childhood friend Jackson Peterson, "His mom and dad criticized him a lot (...)
 She [Marion] would be critical of what John would want to do".
-Hughes was an avid fan of the Beatles, and according to several friends, he knew a lot about movies and the Rat Pack.
+Hughes was a fan of the Beatles, and allegedly knew a lot about movies and the Rat Pack.